mjhea0/running-mate/README.md

 1. optionally send runtime stats (like latency)
 1. add more tests
-1. add ability to pass in custom, user-defined stats
+1. document how to pass in custom, user-defined stats